 Scandinavia and Switzerland are all very expensive so you’ll pay a premium for food, alcohol, and accommodation.

-Western Europe (especially major cities like London, Paris, Amsterdam, etc.) are also expensive but you can sometimes find decent deals.
+Western Europe (especially major cities like London, Paris, Amsterdam, etc.) is also expensive but you can sometimes find decent deals.

 Southern Europe is a little cheaper and you can often travel affordable in cities like Rome, Barcelona, and Lisbon.